 In the Netherlands, in 2013, the "Children's Pardon" was introduced, to provide a solution for children who had been staying in the Netherlands for at least five years without being granted a residence permit.
 Under the preliminary regulation, around 700 children and their immediate family members (parents, siblings) were granted a residence permit.
-The permanent regulation was much stricter96 and was applied ever more stringently, to the point that no child could use it to qualify for a residence permit.97 In January 2019, the government decided to reassess all cases of children who were refused under the permanent regulation of the Children's Pardon.98
+The permanent regulation was much stricter95 and was applied ever more stringently, to the point that no child could use it to qualify for a residence permit.
+In January 2019, the government decided to reassess all cases of children who were refused under the permanent regulation of the Children's Pardon.
+Moreover, other children who had never applied for the regulation, but who had also been staying in the Netherlands for at least five years, were also allowed to apply.
+The IND expects to have completed this reassessment by the end of 2019.